List of pizza varieties by country: Italy

-Pizza bianca (white pizza) differs from common pizza by the lack of tomato sauce.

-Roman pizza, as well as in many other parts of Italy, is available in two different styles.
+Roman pizza, as well as pizza in many other parts of Italy, is available in two different styles.
 Take-away shops sell pizza rustica or pizza al taglio.
-This pizza is cooked in long, rectangular baking pans and relatively thick (1 cm–2 cm).
+This pizza is cooked in long, rectangular baking pans and relatively thick (1-2 cm).
 The pizza is often cooked in an electric oven.
 It is usually cut with scissors or a knife and sold by weight.
 In pizzerias, pizza is served in a dish in its traditional round shape.
 It has a thin, crisp base quite different from the thicker and softer Neapolitan-style base.
 It is usually cooked in a wood-fired oven, giving the pizza its unique flavor and texture.
 In Rome, a pizza napoletana is topped with tomato, mozzarella, anchovies, oregano, capers and oil (thus, what in Naples is called pizza romana, in Rome is called pizza napoletana).
 Other types of Lazio-style pizza include: